encodium/devcontainer/README.md

 ### Environment Variables

-You can customize the devcontainer by creating a `.env` file in the workspace root (`.devcontainer/.env.example` shows available options):
+You can customize the devcontainer by creating a `.env` file in the `.devcontainer` directory.
+If `.env.example` exists, copy it to get started:

 ```bash
 # Repository Configuration